Marine initiatives planned for April 2025 – April 2027

 Potential impacts on Canadians, including businesses

-The proposed regulations to pleasure craft licensing requirements would impact Canadian recreational boaters, as well as pleasure craft dealers and some rental agencies.
+The proposed regulations to pleasure craft licensing requirements would impact Canadian recreational boaters, including Indigenous boaters, as well as pleasure craft dealers and some rental agencies.
 The proposed change to Manufacturer Identification Code requirements would impact manufacturers, builders, rebuilders, and importers of vessels subject to the Small Vessel Regulations (including pleasure craft), who have obtained a Manufacturer Identification Code from Transport Canada.

 Regulatory cooperation efforts (domestic and international)